1. Activity Name:

 ✅ How to control an LED using digital output

-✅ Understanding of pinMode()
+✅ Understanding of pinMode(), digitalWrite(), and delay() functions

 ✅ Introduction to microcontroller programming